enjalot/blockbuilder/README.md

 ### Setting up databases
 Make sure you initialize both Redis and MongoDB before running.

+#### For OS X

+		brew install mongodb

+		brew install redis

+#### To start the databases

+To start the mongo database service, open a new terminal tab and run:

+		mongod --config /usr/local/etc/mongod.conf

+To start the redis server, open a new terminal window and run:

+		redis-server

 1. Refer to [Redis Quick Start](http://redis.io/topics/quickstart) to set up a Redis instance.
 2. Refer to [Install MongoDB](http://docs.mongodb.org/manual/installation/) to set up a MongoDB instance for your platform